 - Click on Add the Beta Safari Extension button either on the left column or within the warning call-out at the top of your GoLinks dashboard to open the Mac App Store.
 Follow the directions in the section above to complete the installation.

 - Searching go links within the address bar is not available for Safari.

-On Chrome and Firefox, you can type in go/ + space + keyword and search for golinks.
+On Chrome and Firefox, you can type in go/ + space + keyword and search through your related existing go links.
 This feature is not available on the safari extension due to limitations with the Safari Browser itself.